Sneakyhydra/Sentinel/README.md

    2. Type .\env\Scripts\Activate.ps1
    - Note : On Windows, it may be required to enable the Activate.ps1 script by setting the execution policy for the user.
 You can do this by issuing the following command: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 4. Type pip install -r requirements.txt
-5. Comment out lines 20 and 21 in assistant.py.

 - The program will download the "base.en" whisper model on the first launch (Approx. 140 MB).
-- Optional, if you want to launch the program at startup (For Windows).
-  1. Create a Desktop Shortcut of "assistant.py".
-  2. Press win + r.
-  3. Type shell:startup and press enter.
-  4. Move the shortcut to the startup folder.

 ## Build